AndyVN2000/task-flow/README.md

   - Create a `TaskContractTest.java` that tests on common logic for all subclasses of `AbstractTask`
   - Implement an `ArchivedTask` class that is immutable.
   - Implement the mutator methods of `TaskImpl`.

+Development on Domain layer is sufficient.
+Remaining TODOs are put on hold to spend time on Application layer.

+### Application layer

+-

 ## Maven